 Third Year

-For those fellows who are interested, there is also the opportunity to rotate as a “pretending” alongside the cardiology attending on the medical cardiology inpatient unit, assisting in management of the team (first year fellow, residents and interns) with patient care.
+There is also the opportunity to rotate as a “pretending” alongside the cardiology attending on the medical cardiology inpatient unit, assisting in management of the medical cardiology team (first year fellow, residents and interns) with patient care.

 Outpatient Service